-Jeff Cardone represents financial institutions in various corporate, regulatory, executive compensation and securities matters.
-He also represents financial institutions and other corporations in transactional matters, including in mergers and acquisitions, purchase and assumption transactions, credit union acquisitions of banks, branch sales, mutual-to-stock conversions, mutual holding company formations, public offerings and private placements, and ESOP transactions.
-Mr. Cardone also assists financial institutions with federal and state regulatory compliance matters.
+Jeff Cardone specializes in the representation of financial institutions and other corporations and businesses with respect to various transactional matters, including mergers and acquisitions, purchase and assumption transactions, credit union acquisitions of banks, branch sales, mutual-to-stock conversions, mutual holding company formations, public offerings and private placements, charter conversions and ESOP transactions.
+Mr. Cardone also assists financial institutions with various corporate, regulatory compliance and enforcement, corporate governance, securities and executive compensation matters.
+With regards to executive compensation, Mr. Cardone has a strong background in Sections 280G, 409A, 162(m) and 457(f) of the Internal Revenue Code, and provides tax planning to clients to avoid or mitigate adverse tax consequences thereunder.

 - Mergers and Acquisitions